A Client Portal Is Not Just a Login Page

 Service businesses thinking about portals, dashboards, and client workspaces

-A portal should reduce email chaos, not become a prettier inbox with a password.
+A good portal should actively reduce email chaos and confusion, not just become a slightly prettier inbox that requires a password to view.

 Beyond login